 We Can Help With All Kinds of Study Skills, Including:

 What We Offer

 Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
-That’s why our study skills tutors in the Minot, Bismarck and Dickinson region focus on the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
-This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.
+This is why our study skills tutors in the Minot, Bismarck and Dickinson region take a look at the larger picture.
+Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
+This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 - Time management competencies for efficiently managing schedules and coursework.

 - Strategic and academic planning in order to set and accomplish short-term and long-term projects and goals.

 - Organizational abilities for streamlining schoolwork, arranging a personal study area, setting personal expectations and using an academic planner.

 - Learning how to identify teacher expectations and use active listening.

 - Getting to grips with college admissions requirements, including the college admission essay.

 - Job interview tips and how to write a great resume and cover letter.